Saturday, December 31, 2011

 1. "" by The Flickr Blog.

 I assumed that if I were model-thin, I’d be popular, successful, happy and no one would ever want to hurt me or criticize me.
 Why would they?
-I’d be perfect.
+I’d be perfect.5.
+"Does the HAES Approach Mean I'm Giving Up?" by healthateverysizeblog

 But in reality, striving for perfection creates empty shells of ourselves.
 And what would the world look like if that were the case?

-Have you ever looked around at your life and been suddenly struck by the fact that it doesn’t match up at all with your priorities?
+Have you ever looked around at your life and been suddenly struck by the fact that it doesn’t match up at all with your priorities?9.
+"Safe at this Size" by Life of L

 Okay, maybe “at all” is an exaggeration.
 But this much is true: what I value isn’t reflected by the choices I make every day.

 I don't feel obese anymore.
 Size 12 is average.
 I am still overweight, but I can run and lift weights and hold my body weight in pilates.
 I'm not eating sugar or processed foods as my main meals (although my nights are still a problem as far as that goes).
 My husband likes the way I look.
-And I feel good.
+And I feel good.10.
+"The Dawn Breaks" by Knit.
+Run.
+Reap.
+Eat.

 But all that combined isn't the true, deep down reason for staying this weight.
 The real reason is that I feel SAFE at this size.